 Patients who use a syringe and vial may appreciate some of the benefits of using an auto-injector pen.
 Rasuvo comes ready to use, eliminating the need for manual preparation of accurate doses with a syringe and vial.
 And patients find Rasuvo easier to use.

 Take advantage of CORE Connections, a comprehensive patient support program with information, resources, and assistance.
 Access how-to videos, patient brochures, information on financial assistance, help with the safe disposal of Rasuvo pens, and much more.

-If other methotrexate options aren’t controlling your child’s symptoms or if your child’s doctor suggests methotrexate therapy, ask about treatment with Rasuvo for subcutaneous use.
+If other MTX options aren’t controlling your child’s symptoms or if your child’s doctor suggests MTX therapy, ask about treatment with Rasuvo for subcutaneous use.

 Rasuvo is a single-dose auto-injector containing a prescription medicine, methotrexate.
 Methotrexate is used to:

 Rasuvo should not be used for the treatment of cancer.